OmerTu/GoogleHomeKodi/README.md

 6. Check your Glitch server address by choosing 'Show Live' on the top left.
 A new tab with your server will open.
 Note your server address in the address bar.

-### **B.2) Set up a local webserver to control your kodi**
+### **B.2) [OPTIONAL] Set up a local webserver to control your kodi**
-Alternative it's possible to run a local node.js server in stead of running it on Glitch.com.
+As an alternative to (B), it's possible to run a local node.js server in stead of running it on Glitch.com.
 The benifit of this is that you don't need to expose your kodi Api.
 Additional using the hodi-hosts.config.js file, you can set up and control multiple kodi installations.
 1. After cloning the repo, create a copy of the `kodi-hosts.config.js.dist` file and rename it to `kodi-hosts.config.js`.
 2. Edit the file and make sure the kodiConfig and globalConfig sections match your environment.